Prepping Your Car for Long-Term Car Storage: The Complete 2024 Checklist

 10. Park your vehicle in the right spot

-Fill up the gas tank
+Tip #1: Fill up the Gas Tank

 To protect your car from internal tank damage, you’ll also want to add a corrosion inhibitor fuel stabilizer to your fuel lines.
 Once the inhibitor is added, go on a quick drive to make sure it disperses throughout the engine.